nucypher/nucypher/docs/source/guides/ursula_configuration_guide.rst

 Running an Ursula with Docker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Assuming geth is running locally on goerli, Configure and run an Ursula using port and volume bindings:
+Assuming geth is running locally on goerli, configure and run an Ursula using port and volume bindings:

 .. code:: bash